Edward Teller: US government work and political advocacy

 He was Director of the Lawrence Livermore National Laboratory, which he helped to found with Ernest O. Lawrence, from 1958 to 1960, and after that he continued as an associate director.
 He chaired the committee that founded the Space Sciences Laboratory at Berkeley.
 He also served concurrently as a professor of physics at the University of California, Berkeley.
 He was a tireless advocate of a strong nuclear program and argued for continued testing and development—in fact, he stepped down from the directorship of Livermore so that he could better lobby against the proposed test ban.
 He testified against the test ban both before Congress as well as on television.
 Teller was involved with the Citizens Committee for a Free Cuba, an anti-Castro organisation formed in the 1960s.

 Teller established the Department of Applied Science at the University of California, Davis and Lawrence Livermore National Laboratory in 1963, which holds the Edward Teller endowed professorship in his honor.
 In 1975 he retired from both the lab and Berkeley, and was named director emeritus of the Livermore Laboratory and appointed Senior Research Fellow at the Hoover Institution.
+Teller served on the Board of Directors of the Committee on the Present Danger, established in 1976, and in February 1982 he was appointed to President Reagan's "White House Science Council".
 After the end of communism in Hungary in 1989, he made several visits to his country of origin, and paid careful attention to the political changes there.